Stratification of singular hyperkahler quotients: Preliminaries

-The symplectic structures on the strata of $M\sll{\mu}K$ can also be viewed more globally as a Poisson structure on $M\sll{\mu}K$.
-Let $C^\infty(M\sll{\mu}K)$ be $\R$-algebra of continuous functions on $M\sll{\mu}K$ which descend from smooth $K$-invariant functions on $M$.
-Then, there is a natural Poisson bracket on $C^\infty(M\sll{\mu}K)$ such that the inclusion of each stratum into $M\sll{\mu}K$ is a Poisson map.
-This motivated Sjamaar--Lerman to make the following definition.
+Moreover, these symplectic structures are compatible with a Poisson bracket on an appropriate substitute for the algebra of smooth functions.
+More precisely, let $C^\infty(M\sll{\mu}K)$ be $\R$-algebra of continuous functions on $M\sll{\mu}K$ which descend from smooth $K$-invariant functions on $M$.
+Then, there is a unique Poisson bracket on $C^\infty(M\sll{\mu}K)$ such that the inclusion of each symplectic stratum $S \hookrightarrow M\sll{\mu}K$ is a smooth Poisson map.

+Hence, the main result of \cite{sja91} is that singular symplectic reductions are examples of the following notion.